ptn/impostor/README.md

   `AVAILABLE` as the subject and an empty body; when they don't want to be chosen, they send `UNAVAILABLE` instead.

+* Users can register directly as unavailable by sending `unavailable` at the end of the body of their sign up email.

 * Players can send a new description of themselves by using `EDIT` as the subject.